ThirdCommand/GEOWars/map.md

 - [x] I need a unified way to handle clicking because it's getting wild
   - [x] I could have the engine handle everything between both canvases
     - [x] No need for colliders, just add a listener to the list (either levelDesigner list or game list), and check all for that list when a click happens
+- [x] add time UI Element
+- [ ]
-- [ ] performance has completely tanked at the moment... woof
+- [x] performance has completely tanked at the moment... woof
-  - [ ] I think I need to pause the level designer canvas until the mouse is inside it.
-The animation window might have to be removed
+  - [x] I think multiple canvas were being run multiple times a frame
 - [ ] When a scene is selected, the array of things that it contains can be displayed under it
   - [ ] I'll have to either add vertical scrolling while selected nested elements, or have the canvas grow vertically
+- [x] fix regression where placing enemies fails
-- [ ] fix regression where placing enemies fails
+- [ ] fix regression where placing enemies works but animation window fails somehow lol
 - [ ] UI will need to handle screen resizing right
   - [ ] When screen longer, canvas becomes wider and more elements are seen